Don’t let maintenance on property ruin your return on investment

 If you invest in this type of property, not only have you got to know what you’re doing, you’ve got to be prepared to get your hands very dirty.
-Oh, and find a pile of extra cash to pay for the unexpected.
+Oh, and find a pile of extra cash to pay for the unexpected maintenance on property.

-Five tips to avoid a repair and maintenance migraine
+Five tips to avoid expensive maintenance on property

-If you insist on buying to renovate and refurbish, here are my top five tips to avoid a repair bill nightmare:
+If you insist on buying to renovate and refurbish, here are my top five tips to avoid maintenance on property nightmare: